PGE Parks and COVID-19

-A 10-site campground is located at the head of the lake, surrounded by a sparse forest of alder trees that provide some shade.
+An 8-site campground is located at the head of the lake, surrounded by a sparse forest of alder trees that provide shade.

-The park, located at 2,000 feet in the Mount Hood National Forest, also provides great boating and canoeing.
+The park, located at 2,000 feet in the Mount Hood National Forest, also provides great boating and paddling.
 PGE manages this site in partnership with the U.S. Forest Service.

 Lake Harriet details